jwlockhart/tweet_deletion/README.md

 Notes:
 1. This code won't work for everyone, but if you have basic python experience, this should work for you.
 1. The deletion script is slow.
-It takes about 4 seconds per tweet, or over 7 hours for my own twitter history.
+It takes 4-8 seconds per tweet.
 The good thing about automation is you can just walk away from it.
 One could optimize it to go faster, but it's a one-time cost and I need to get back to real work.
-1. You'll need `selenium` and a browser driver set up.
-There are many guides for this online.
+1. You are likely to hit your tweets per day limit when you run this.
+If so, note where you left off and pick up there tomorrow.